 If you need wider, check out the Wide Decks HERE.

 You can build your own board from components HERE.
 Choose your deck, then match the axle width of your trucks to the width of the board.

 i.e: 8 inch wide deck = approximately 8 inch wide truck axle

 (This is just a general recommendation, but it will ensure that your wheels stay roughly flush with the edge of your board, which works best for just about everything.
 A bit smaller truck works, but a truck that is wider than the deck makes things clunky).
 All brand name trucks are pretty similar in design and pretty tough to break.
 The more expensive models feature hollow parts or alloys that make them lighter.
 All modern trucks will fit the same mounting hole pattern on modern decks.
 Nothing to think about there.
 Shop for HAMMER Regular Trucks HERE , Small & Mini trucks HERE and Wide Trucks HERE.

 The most common wheel size is in the range of 52 to 54mm diameter.
 Smaller wheels are slower but lighter and keep your center of gravity closer to the ground, bigger wheels are faster and heavier, and make your center of gravity feel a bit higher and tippier.
 You have to strike a balance, but stick close to the popular size range (give or take a few millimeters), and you will be fine.
-Shop here for HAMMER Wheels Hard Street And Park or Soft Cruiser or Assorted Under $39 or Big Park Wheels.
+Shop here for HAMMER Wheels Hard Street And Park or Soft Cruiser or Assorted Under $39 or Big Park Wheels or Medium Wheels.